Whimsy Stick

 Weeks

 Dog learns the routine.
 Starts showing real personality.
-Short, positive play sessions can begin as soon as the dog initiates engagement with you.
+Short, positive play sessions can begin once the dog initiates engagement.

 3